-During the time-limited period, employable adult recipients receive full cash benefits only as long as they meet the requirements of their Contract of Mutual Responsibility, including participation in employment-related activities detailed in their Individual Service Strategy (ISS).
-The ultimate goal of this time-limited period is to support the employable adult's search for, and placement in an unsubsidized job.
+During the time-limited period, employable adult recipients receive full cash benefits only as long as they meet the requirements of their CMR, including participation in employment-related activities detailed in their Individual Service Strategy (ISS).
+The ultimate goal of this time-limited period is to support the employable adult's search for, and placement in, an unsubsidized job.